K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ![2-1-0-6]

 Enter user basic information and user contact information.
 (1) Verify the email from the user's contact information.
-Verification email will be sent by clicking the [Verify Email] button and a (2)Enter Verification Code field appears.
-Enter the verification code sent to the email inputed and click [OK] button to complete the pocess.
+A verification email will be sent by clicking the [Verify Email] button and a (2)Enter Verification Code field appears.
+Enter the verification code sent to the email input and click the [OK] button to complete the process.
 Click (3) [Finish] button the complete registering and go to the main page.

 ![2-1-0-7]

-Sign in is completed.
+Sign-in is completed.

 ![2-1-0-8]